sp301415/tfhe-go/README.md

 TFHE-go is a pure Go implementation of TFHE[[CGGI16](https://eprint.iacr.org/2016/870)] Scheme.
 The structure of this library is similar to another great Go-based FHE library, [Lattigo](https://github.com/tuneinsight/lattigo).

-Some of the implementations are taken from the excellent [TFHE-rs](https://github.com/zama-ai/tfhe-rs), developed by Zama.
+This library is heavily influenced by excellent [TFHE-rs](https://github.com/zama-ai/tfhe-rs), developed by [Zama](https://www.zama.ai).
 The goal is to implement most of the functionalities that TFHE-rs provides, with readable code and minimal performance overhead.

 This library was not audited or reviewed by security experts, so I do not recommend this library for any real-world production uses.